hurdad/doo-forex/README.md

 DooPHP Forex backend for enyo-forex charting frontend

-* Designed to be used with free forex data from http://truefx.com
+* Designed to be used with free forex data from http://truefx.com and highstock charts http://www.highcharts.com/products/highstock

 ##Objective: